Gluten and the Gut Brain Connection

 Food intolerances can create the same symptoms as allergies.
 The best way to know whether or not your child has an allergy is to simply remove the food from their diet for a few weeks and see if you notice a difference in their behavior or in their physiology.
 Often a difference can be noticed in days or within a week or two, but clearing a substance from the body can take up to three months for symptoms to subside.

-Since the symptoms for gluten and casein sensitivities are much like those of Candida/yeast overgrowth, it is best to remove all potential allergens from your child’s diet which will also help to eliminate the candida overgrowth.
+Since the symptoms for gluten and casein sensitivities are much like those of histamine, it is best to remove all potential allergens from your child’s diet which will also help to eliminate the candida overgrowth.
 Get my free guide to the top 7 foods to eliminate from your child’s diet.
 The guide also explains the harmful “why” you’re doing this for each food.

 Note: the change in diet will likely cause the candida to start dying off which is a good thing, but as this happens you will likely notice physical and behavioral issues arise in your child.
 Transitioning the diet to eliminate the bad foods is a slow process for many, also because of the opiate addiction, so take your time.
 Additionally, if your child has PANS, then they have obsessive compulsive disorder (OCD) which contributes to picky eating.

-Quickly Reduce Your Child's Symptoms of Autism by Eliminating 7 Specific Foods that Most People Consume Daily
+Quickly Reduce Your Child’s Symptoms of Autism by Eliminating 7 Foods Most People Consume Daily!

 Pin It on Pinterest